sarvesh1609/Amazon---Power-BI-Dashboard/README.md

 # Amazon-Power-BI-Dashboard

-This Power Bi dashboard provides sales patterns in differenct states of India.
+This Power Bi dashboard provides sales patterns in different states of India.
-This dashboard has various visualisation - categories, cities, time frame etc
+This dashboard has various visualization - categories, cities, time frame, etc